Farm Net Zero

 What we are doing

-Our workshops in Cornwall will introduce some of the science linking soil health with climate change, and provide guidance on practical actions to minimise carbon footprint while simultaneously boosting beautiful productive spaces.
+Our workshops in Cornwall introduce some of the science linking soil health with climate change.
+They include guidance on practical actions to minimise carbon footprints while simultaneously boosting beautiful, productive spaces.

 By stimulating the conversation between food producers and the public on soil carbon through the project’s findings, we aim to promote climate friendly growing throughout the wider South West.